sunnyb179/csi3335-no-name-yet/README.md

 # CSI3335 Project Group "No Name Yet"

-This README will show you how to run our project on your machine
+This README will show you how to run our project on your machine.

 ## Getting Started

 ### Prerequisites

 - Python 3.10 or higher
-- MariaDB 11.3 or compatible version
+- MariaDB 11.3 or a compatible version

 ### Setup Instructions